 What to Wear in London and the UK in Autumn

-Autumn is my favorite season in general and also to dress for.
-I love the crunchy leaves, the mild weather and the earthy colors.
+Autumn is my favorite season to dress for.
+I love the crunchy leaves, the mild weather, and the earthy colors.

 As the transitional period between summer and winter, things start to get colder and milder in the autumn.
-When planning what to pack for London this time of year it’s time to think about a woolly hat and light waterproof jacket such as this one.
+When planning what to pack for London this time of year, think about a woolly hat and stylish travel raincoat like these.

-If you’re a skirt and dress person rather than a trouser person, then leggings and opaque tights are essential to make outfits a little warmer.
+If you prefer skirts and dresses rather than trousers, choose leggings and opaque tights to make outfits a little warmer.

 Please read our Ultimate Packing List for Europe featuring stylish outfits and travel tips for 9 countries.

-If you enjoyed this post on what to pack for London and the UK, please share it with your friends on Facebook, Twitter, and Pinterest.
+We hope you enjoyed this post on what to pack for London.
+Please share it with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Liked this article?
 Check out similar posts: